-Each of his guests at the post match celebration has a different perspective.
+Each of his guests at the post match celebration has experienced the intertwining of fame and racism from a different perspective.
 Cooke and Brown, like Clay himself, built their reputations on immense talent and witnessed how that fame changed their perception by White America.
 For the two of them success as Black men is a powerful statement in and of itself and to be more vocal in the fight for racial equality would jeopardize that success.
-In an early moment, we see Brown, fresh off a record breaking NFL season lauded by a White man in his hometown, but when Brown offers to help move some furniture he’s told that he isn’t welcome in the house due to the color of his skin.
+In an early moment, we see Brown, fresh off a record breaking NFL season lauded by a white man in his hometown, but when Brown offers to help move some furniture he’s told that he isn’t welcome in the house due to the color of his skin.

 A world apart ideologically, Malcolm X gained notoriety for his militant activism and rhetoric.
 In his estimation his famous friends, especially Cooke, are not forcefully enough using their platforms to combat racial injustice.
 X hopes to recruit Clay to his way of thinking, enlisting the young pugilist to battle with his words as ferociously as his fists.